elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-For updating Contract name this request is authorized to a users with `contracts.contract.edit` permission.
-For updating the and subset of Tenants roles the particular Contract belongs to this request is authorized to a users with `TenantAdmin` role.
-Contact support team to get this role..
+For updating Contract name this request is authorized to the users with `contracts.contract.edit` permission.
+For updating the set of available roles of the particular Contract this request is authorized to  the user with `TenantAdmin` role.
+Contact support team to get this role.

 ### Payload Parameters